jakobwiens7/tzm-responsive-block-controls/readme.txt

 == Description ==

-While the (Gutenberg) Block Editor has brought a lot of powerful tools to web design, it still falls short in one crucial aspect: **Responsive controls**
+While the (Gutenberg) Block Editor has brought a lot of amazing and powerful tools to web design, it still falls short in one crucial aspect: **Responsive controls**

 **TZM Responsive Block Controls** is here to fill the gap!

 This plugin enhances the Block Editor by adding a dedicated **Responsive controls** panel right inside your block settings.
-This allows you to customize how blocks appear on different devices.
+The provided options allow you to customize how your blocks appear on different devices.
 No more need for complicated workarounds or custom CSS!

 * **Hide Blocks:** Easily hide blocks on specific devices to create tailored layouts.
+* **Full Width Blocks:** Make blocks take up the full width of their available space to adjust layouts on mobile devices.
 * **Align and Justify Blocks:** Ensure fluid layouts by adjusting block alignment and justification across different devices.
 * **Reverse Direction:** Reverse the direction of blocks (like 'Media & Text', 'Columns', or 'Group' blocks) for optimized device-specific layouts.
 * **Font Size Adjustments:** Adjust font sizes per device to maintain readability and visual consistency.